MakkuHuqueriza/CMSC28_Laboratory_Exercises/README.md

 # CMSC28 LABORATORY EXERCISES

 ## Overview
-This repository contains my codes in CMSC 28 course laboratory exercises and is used for monitoring purposes.
-The course discusses various facets of C++ Programming Language and Object-Oriented Programming paradigms.
+This repository contains my CMSC 28 - Laboratory codes and is used for monitoring purposes.
+The course discusses various facets of C++ Programming Language and the Object-Oriented Programming paradigm.

 ## Note from the Author
 * I will push my commits for each laboratory exercise on or after each deadline.